On the Hardness of the Lee Syndrome Decoding Problem: The NP-Completeness of the General Syndrome Decoding Problem

 where we have repeated the size-$u$ identity matrix $3tM$ times in the first row.
-Let us set $w= 3t^2M^2+4tM$ and assume that we can solve the GAWCP on the instance given by $\bH, w$ in polynomial time.
-Let us again consider two cases.
+Let us set $w= 3t^2M^2+4tM$ and assume that we can solve the $(R,\rm wt)$-GWCP on the instance given by $\bH, w$ in polynomial time.
+Let us consider two cases.